Physician Associate Studies MSc

 Financial support

 Please view the relevant Money Matters guide for comprehensive information about the financial support available to eligible UK students.
-As an MSc Physician Associate Studies student, you can expect to receive a contribution of £2,500 a year from Health Education England to assist with travel costs to your clinical placements.
+As an MSc Physician Associate Studies student, you can currently expect to receive a contribution of £2,550 a year from NHS England to assist with travel costs to your clinical placements.
 There is no application process.
 Payment will be administered by the University and eligible students can expect to receive confirmation of scheduled payment dates during enrolment.
+Please note that this is not guaranteed, and is dependent on NHS England's regulations.

 Your future career